ipfs-inactive/package-managers/docs/readme.md

 # Package management document library

-The following items are materials created or collected by the IPFS Package Managers Special Interest Group in order to facilitate research and development and, as such, act as a living inventory and analysis of the present package manager landscape.
+The following items are materials created or collected by the IPFS Package Managers Task Force in order to facilitate research and development and, as such, act as a living inventory and analysis of the present package manager landscape.
 If you're interested in learning more about package management in general, or integrating IPFS into current-state package managers in particular, you'll find a lot to chew on here.

 Is there something missing from this document library?
 Would you like to contribute your research or analysis?
 PRs are welcome!